noahehall/theBookOfNoah/architecture/frameworks/staruml.md

     - building block of a software model
     - can have multiple corresponding view elements
-    - has its own data e.g. name, stereotype, type, etc -
+    - has its own data e.g. name, stereotype, type, etc
   - diagram
-    - visual geometric symbolic representationn of softwaare model
+    - visual geometric symbolic representation of a software model
-    - can be represented in one or more digrams with different aspects
+    - can be represented in one or more diagrams with different aspects
       - e.g. focus on hierarchy or interaction
   - view elements
     - visual representations of a model element